Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Introduction

 \subsubsection{Sensing Model}

-As mentioned in the Introduction, we study the phase retrieval problem where the measurements $y_1,y_2, \dots y_m$ are given by:
+\rishabh{As mentioned in the introduction, we study the phase retrieval problem where the measurements $y_1,y_2, \dots y_m$ are given by:

 The matrix $\bm A$ is called the sensing matrix.
 We also define $\bm z \explain{def}{=} \bm A \bm x$ which we refer to as the signed measurements (which are not observed).
-We need to introduce the following 3 models for the sensing matrix $\bm A$:

-In all the equations below, $\bm P$ is a uniformly random $m \times m$ permutation matrix and $\bm S$ is the selection matrix as defined in \eqref{eq: S_def}.
+The following 3 models for the sensing matrix $\bm A$ play a key role in this paper.
+In each of these models, $\bm P$ is a uniformly random $m \times m$ permutation matrix and $\bm S$ is the selection matrix as defined in \eqref{eq: S_def}.}

-\paragraph{Sub-sampled Hadamard Sensing Model: } Assume that $m = 2^{\ell}$ for some $\ell \in \N$.
+\paragraph{Sub-sampled Hadamard Sensing Model} Assume that $m = 2^{\ell}$ for some $\ell \in \N$.
 In the sub-sampled Hadamard sensing model the sensing matrix is generated by sub-sampling $n$ columns of a $m \times m$ Hadamard-Walsh matrix $\bm H$ uniformly at random: